 (3) No person shall sell or hire or expose for sale or hire or advertise for sale or hire any electrical appliance purporting to be identical with or similar to an electrical appliance for which a certificate of approval has been issued, but which in the opinion of the Director is not identical with or similar to the approved electrical appliance by reason of change of design, materials or construction.

-[Regulation 328 inserted in Gazette 7 Sep 1955 p.
-2148; amended in Gazette 23 Dec 1994 p.
+[Regulation 328 inserted: Gazette 7 Sep 1955 p.
+2148; amended: Gazette 23 Dec 1994 p.
 7125 and 7131.]

 329. Transfer of certificate of approval